jwlehner/applications/2015-12-15--RCAC/project_description.md

-documentation process, it has also opened a whole new area of possibilities for fieldwork techniques, simultaneous cooperation in different locations as well as expanding transparency in the methodology and the results by using scripts of code for reproducible, reusable and modifiable analysis.
+documentation process, it has also opened a whole new area of possibilities for fieldwork techniques, simultaneous cooperation in different locations as well as expanding transparency in the methodology and the results by using scripts of code for reproducible, reusable and modifiable analysis.-->

-Records from the  Chalcolithic to the Ottoman periods (ca. 5th millennium B.C./2nd millennium A.D.) demonstrate that long-held assumptions should be revised.
+Records from the  Chalcolithic to the Ottoman period (ca. 5th millennium B.C./2nd millennium A.D.) demonstrate that long-held assumptions should be revised.
 On the one hand, we find scarce evidence for prehistoric interactions in regard to known settlements; yet on the other, we find abrupt and rapidly